About Live Music Now

 Live Music Now works with a very diverse range of people that rarely, if ever, have the opportunity to experience live music - some of whom are very disadvantaged.
 They often face difficulties in communicating, cut off from the joy and pleasures of participating and sharing with others.
 LMN's approach to overcoming these barriers is through the quality of our musicians and the way we deliver our music.

-LMN's approach has been developed for over 40 years, realising the vision of our founders, legendary violinist Yehudi Menuhin and his friend, LMN Founder Chairman, Ian Stoutzker CBE.
+LMN's approach has been developed for over 40 years, realising the vision of our founders, legendary violinist Sir Yehudi Menuhin and his friend, LMN Founder-President, Sir Ian Stoutzker.

 Music, amongst all the great arts, is the language which penetrates most deeply into the human spirit, reaching people through every barrier, disability, language and circumstance.
 This is why it has been my dream to bring music back into the lives of those people whose lives are especially prone to stress and suffering... so that it might comfort, heal and bring delight.
 Yehudi Menuhin